x1xSAS/x1xSAS.github.io/_pages/cv.md

 *Jul 2011 – Sep 2011*

 * Analyzed, designed, and developed a new CMS system using J2EE for Elm’s Innovation Unit.
+* Supported software development tasks and contributed to internal system improvement.

 ### **IMAMU (College of Computer Science and Information Systems)**